laurmaedje/laurmaedje.github.io/posts/layout-models.md

 There are a few packages in LaTeX which add support for tables spread across pages (`supertabular`, `longtable`) , but there are no packages which allow _cells_ to break across pages (at least to the best of my knowledge). [^tex-cellspan] This is simply close to impossible to do in TeX's fundamental model.

 This time, things look better for Typst.
-As demonstrated in the figure before, Typst is capable of breaking the cells at the page boundary.
+As demonstrated in the figure below, Typst is capable of breaking the cells at the page boundary.
 This is possible because, during its layout, the table knows exactly how much space is left on the page and can react to it.

 <figure>
   <div class="rows">